 It’s a negative progression- so you flat bet after a win.
 If your starting bet is low, it can be slow work to eke out a sizeable profit.

-Remember- set your stop loss and profit loss limits and stick to them!
+Remember- set your Stop-Loss and Take-Profit levels and stick to them!
 Don’t be greedy.

 The Fibonacci is a handy way of mapping out a less aggressive negative progression (increased bets after a loss).
 You see this sequence a lot in nature and it is also used extensively to mark retracement levels in forex trading, so there is probably a bit of superstition involved as well with system players.

 Like any negative progression, if you get a sequence of losses you are going to go deeper and deeper into the red.
 So it is important that you set out a limit before you use this system – don´t chase your losses.
 Before you start, work out a level of loss you are comfortable with and rigidly stick to this level: don´t go beyond it.
 Forex traders do this the whole time, it´s called a Stop Loss.